enzymejs/enzyme/docs/guides/jsdom.md

 ## `describeWithDOM` API and clearing the document after every test

-In previous versions of enzyme, there was a public `describeWithDOM` API which loaded in a new JSDOM documnent into the global namespace before every test, ensuring that tests were deterministic and did not have side-effects.
+In previous versions of enzyme, there was a public `describeWithDOM` API which loaded in a new JSDOM document into the global namespace before every test, ensuring that tests were deterministic and did not have side-effects.

 This approach is no longer recommended.
 React's source code makes several assumptions about the